Canada Job Market 2026: Debt Risk and Household Pressure

 The Mortgage Renewal Collision

-The softening job market is landing at the exact moment 60% of Canadian mortgages are renewing at higher payments.
+The softening job market is landing at the exact moment about 60% of Canadian mortgages are renewing in 2025 to 2026.

 For someone who just lost their job, a $500/month mortgage increase on top of lost income is not a budgeting problem.
 It is a survival problem.